North Korean leader to visit Russia’s Pacific fleet as he continues trip focused on arms cooperation

 Experts say North Korea and Russia aren’t likely to publicize any deals on weapons to avoid stronger international criticism.

+Kim, whose visit to Russia is his first foreign trip since the COVID-19 pandemic, has been eager to boost the visibility of his partnerships with Moscow and Beijing as he attempts to break out of international isolation and insert Pyongyang in a united front against Washington.
+Some South Korean experts say that Kim could also pursue a meeting with Chinese President Xi Jinping.

+In another sign of the North’s post-pandemic opening, KCNA said Saturday that a team of North Korean athletes departed from the country’s capital, Pyongyang, to participate in the Asian Games starting next week in Hangzhou, China.
+South Korea’s government says around 190 North Korean athletes are registered for the event.

-Since last year, the U.S. has accused North Korea of providing ammunition, artillery shells and rockets to Russia, likely much of them copies of Soviet-era munitions.
+Since last year, the U.S. has accused North Korea of providing ammunition, artillery shells and rockets to Russia, many of them likely copies of Soviet-era munitions.
 South Korean officials said North Korean weapons provided to Russia have already been used in Ukraine.

 Some analysts question how much Russia would be willing to share its sensitive weapons technology in exchange for North Korean conventional arms.
 But others say that is now a possibility to consider as Russia becomes desperate to refill its drained reserves.